 Jessica Malone – “This summer I had my first experience as a coach at Girls Rock Sacramento and it was an absolute joy to co-coach Ukulele University with Ruby Fradkin.
 Full disclosure, I was nervous in the beginning because it was not only my first time teaching a whole class, it was ZOOM which is also new to me.
 One we got started, I realized I was surrounded (virtually) by an incredibly supportive and encouraging group of women and my nerves quickly changed to excitement.
 The students were so much fun to work with.
 They were courageous, kind, talented, positive, and constantly showering each other with compliments and words of encouragement.
 The coaches were always there helping and supporting one another.
 Larisa Bryski’s determination to make camp happen this summer in the midst of everything that’s going on in the world is truly inspiring.
 She forged new ground, with a positive attitude, crazy good leadership/organizational skills and it was a huge success.
 I am grateful to be a part of the Girls Rock Sacramento Fam!”

 Aisley (camper) – “I have been participating in Girls Rock Sacramento camp for all 5 years now and it has always been in person.
 I am very proud of all the girls as a lot of them were newcomers.
 They figured out the ropes and did amazing.
 It was weird not knowing any of my band mates and having to get to know them over ZOOM.
+If you want to buy the best lightweight laptop with good portability, then you must first know what it actually is.
 Thankfully, after a week me and my band found a way to bond – and on the last day I became very close with each and every one of them.
 All bands got to show their song they made.
 All in all, the experience was interesting but I am glad I found a way to meet amazing people in my band while still being over ZOOM.”

 In closing, Larisa Bryski had this to say about the overall experience: “I am so proud of our team at Girls Rock Sacramento for making this summer happen for our campers, and I’m even more proud of our campers for being brave for themselves and patient with us.
 They were all just fierce and beautiful and creative.
 Volunteers and parents rallied and went above and beyond to show their support too.
 If we must do it this way again next year, we will be ready, but of course my hope is that this will be our one and only virtual summer.”